zyber-sudo/laughing-robot/README.md

 # Scripting and Programming - C867

 ## TL;DR

+	Purpose:
-You must make a smimple program that can take input data and output it in the console with C++
+    You must make a simple program that can take input data and output it in the console with C++.

+	Author:
+		Zachary Zamiska

+	Contact Information:
+		Email: zzamiska@wgu.edu
+		Phone: 734.770.1554

+	Application Version:
+		---> v1.0

+	IDE:
+		Version Number: 	IntelliJ IDEA 2022.1.3 (Community Edition)

 ## Project Introduction: